By establishing these awards, we recognise the efforts of a number of great people who are an important part of our wonderful community.

 - All nominees will be notified of their nomination.

-- All nominees and their guests will be invited to Volunteer Recognition Awards Ceremony during National Volunteer Week.
+- All nominees can invite guests to attend the Volunteer Recognition Awards Ceremony.

-- All nominators will be invited to Volunteer Recognition Awards Ceremony during National Volunteer Week.
+- All nominators will be invited to attend the Volunteer Recognition Awards Ceremony.

 - Each nominee will receive recognition at the Awards ceremony.